thefalc/instabread-codelab-sample/README.md

 ```shell
 npm run dev
 ```
-1. Navigate to **http://localhost:3000** in your browser.
+2. Navigate to **http://localhost:3000** in your browser.
-1. Go through the various screens until you reach the **Set up direct deposit** page and click **Continue**.
+3. Go through the various screens until you reach the **Set up direct deposit** page and click **Continue**.
-1. Although the capability doesn’t exist yet, if you’ve done everything correctly, the Moov account for your shopper should exist.
+4. Although the capability doesn't exist yet, if you've done everything correctly, the Moov account for your shopper should exist.
 Log into the Moov admin dashboard.
 Under **Accounts**, you should see the shopper name and email listed.

 ### Creating the Moov bank account

-Now that your shopper has a Moov account, you need to collect the shopper’s bank information, store it in the vault, and then use your other connection route to pass the bank information securely to Moov.
+Now that your shopper has a Moov account, you need to collect the shopper's bank information, store it in the vault, and then use your other connection route to pass the bank information securely to Moov.

 #### Understand the code

 1. Open the [**/pages/banking-info.js**](/baseline/pages/banking-info.js) file and find the **bankingHandler** function again.
-1. Find the **// TODO** inside the **bankingHandler** and replace it with the code below.
+2. Find the **// TODO** inside the **bankingHandler** and replace it with the code below.

 ```javascript
 const skyflowClient = Skyflow.init({